Azure/azure-sdk-for-cpp/README.md

 You can find additional information for specific libraries by navigating to the appropriate folder in the `/sdk` directory.
 See the **README.md** file located in the library's project folder.
 For example, [here is the doc for the storage client library](https://github.com/Azure/azure-sdk-for-cpp/tree/master/sdk/storage#azure-storage-client-library-for-c).

-For API reference docs, tutorials, samples, quick starts, and other documentation, go to [Azure for C++ Developers](https://azure.github.io/azure-sdk-for-cpp).
+For API reference docs, tutorials, samples, quick starts, and other documentation, go to [Azure for C++ Developer Docs](https://azure.github.io/azure-sdk-for-cpp).

 ### Download & Install the SDK